-Localization refers to adapting your software and its content to meet the language, cultural and other requirements of the specific market you are targeting.
-While localization includes the translation, it’s only one part of the process.
+Localization refers to adapting your software and its content to meet the linguistic, cultural and other requirements of the specific market you are targeting.
+While localization includes translation, it’s only one part of the process.

-Other important steps in software localization include adapting numeric, date and time formats, the use of currency and encoding for the targeted language, UI planning, adjusting graphics and images as well as paying attention to legal requirements.
-Localization may even require re-thinking your visual design so it’s appropriate for your new audience.
+Other important steps in software localization include adapting numeric, date and time formats, currencies and encoding for the target language, UI planning, adjusting graphics and images as well as paying attention to legal requirements.
+Localization may even require re-thinking your visual design so that it’s appropriate for your new audience.

 Software Internationalization (i18n)

 The fundamental aspect of internationalization is to make sure the technology supports text in any writing system of the world.
 When you plan to go global, you have to bear in mind that you may also need to support alternative calendars, time zones, and daylight savings, as well as names and addresses in both native and transliterated forms.

 Only when your technology supports all of the above, you can start expanding to other markets.
 In short, internationalization’s task is to do everything to simplify the process of localization.

 The first aspect of internationalization is, obviously, designing and developing the software in such a way so as to remove barriers to localization or international deployment.
 This includes enabling the use of Unicode or ensuring the proper handling of legacy character encodings where appropriate, taking care of the concatenation of strings and avoiding dependence of user-interface string values within a code.

 The second one is providing support for features that may not be used until localization occurs.
 For example, adding markup in your DTD to support bidirectional text and identify a language or adding to CSS support for vertical text or other non-Latin typographic features.

 The third aspect is enabling the code to support local or regional language or culturally related preferences.
 Typically, this involves incorporating predefined localization data and features derived from existing libraries or user preferences.

 - handling of personal names and forms of address